Thousands evacuated from Aleppo after deal over besieged villages

 The advance is part of a campaign backed by an international coalition to drive Islamic State from its Syrian capital of Raqqa.

-(Reporting by Angus McDowall, Humeyra Pamuk, Stephanie Nebehay, writing by Giles Elgood, editing by Peter Millership)
+Reporting by Angus McDowall, Humeyra Pamuk, Stephanie Nebehay, writing by Giles Elgood and Anna Willard; Editing by Tom Heneghan